Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • abrasion of teeth;

-If bruxism is left untreated, teeth wear out very quickly.
+If bruxism is not treated, teeth wear away very quickly.

 • change in the shape and size of the crown part of the teeth;